Diaspora Revolt: Destruction of Jewish communities

 The suppression of the revolt saw a devastating campaign of ethnic cleansing, which effectively led to the near-total expulsion and annihilation of Jews from Cyrenaica, Cyprus, and many parts of Egypt.
 Historical evidence indicates that Jewish communities were either annihilated or forced into migration, with only a few survivors possibly remaining in isolated areas on the fringes of Roman control.

-In Egypt, the Jewish community suffered near-total destruction during the revolt, an event historian Willy Clarysse characterizes as a genocide.
-Appian reported that Trajan "was utterly destroying the Jewish people in Egypt," a claim corroborated by papyri and inscriptions documenting widespread devastation of Jewish populations across many regions.
+In Egypt, the Jewish community suffered near-total destruction during the revolt, an event historian Willy Clarysse characterized as a genocide.
+Appian reported that Trajan "was exterminating the Jewish race in Egypt", a claim corroborated by papyri and inscriptions documenting widespread devastation of Jewish populations across many regions.
 Jewish lands were confiscated, and Trajan implemented a new registry, the Ioudaikos logos, to catalog properties that had previously belonged to Jews.
 The Jewish community in Alexandria appears to have been entirely eradicated, with the only survivors likely being those who had fled to other regions at the onset of the uprising.
-The large synagogue of Alexandria, celebrated in the Talmud, was destroyed, and the Jewish court in Alexandria might have been abolished.
-Horbury suggests that some Jewish refugees fled to Judaea, bringing with them stories about Egypt and Trajan, which were later preserved through rabbinic transmission.
-Others may have fled to Syria, where it is possible that works like 4 Maccabees were created by Alexandrian Jews who had resettled in Antioch.
+The Jerusalem Talmud, in tractate Sukkah, recorded the destruction of the celebrated Great Synagogue of Alexandria.
+Furthermore, the Tosefta (tractates Pe'ah 4:6 and Ketubot 3:1), a collection of rabbinic law and teachings compiled in the late 2nd or early 3rd century CE, contains passages mentioning a former Jewish court in Alexandria that appears to have been abolished during this same period.
+William Horbury suggested that some Jewish refugees fled to Judaea, bringing with them stories about Egypt and Trajan, which were later preserved via rabbinic transmission.
+Others may have fled to Syria, where it is possible that works like 4 Maccabees were created by Alexandrian Jews who had resettled in the province's capital, Antioch.